 The following post was written by Andrew Djoga.
-Andrew is a software engineer specialised in backend stack development and data processing, with experience in building scalable, fault tolerant distributed systems that deal with large data volumes.
+Andrew is a software engineer specialized in backend stack development and data processing, with experience in building scalable, fault-tolerant distributed systems that deal with large data volumes.

 On that front, we recently introduced a hot/cold data split strategy in order to cut costs on the conversion – click matching stage of the conversions pipeline.
 This post explains how we build the data infrastructure to support this pipeline and recent changes we made by introducing the split strategy.

 PubNative embraces Service Oriented Architecture, composed of many encapsulated deployment entities that do one thing in their optimised way.
 There are primarily two parallel data streams that are used for the conversions pipeline and being generated by different services:

 - Click events happen when a user sees an advertisement and clicks on it, taking them to the app store page on their phone.

 - Install events, occur when a user installs the app and this information propagates to our system through our demand partners.

 The needs of our publishers set the requirement of computing reporting in nearly real-time, presenting us with a challenge of building scalable and resilient data pipelines.
 For those needs, we chose Apache Kafka as a main messaging system – proven to handle a massive amount of events.